bmegli/network-hardware-video-decoder/README.md

 See [HVD](https://github.com/bmegli/hardware-video-decoder) docs for details about hardware configuration.

-See examples directory for a more complete example.
+See examples directory for a more complete examples.

 ```C++
 	nhvd_hw_config hw_config= {"vaapi", "h264", "/dev/dri/renderD128", "bgr0"};